History of Jamaica in Timeline

 In 1999, the Portland Bight Protected Area was designated.

-From 2001, once Finsac had restored these banks and companies to financial health, it divested them.
+From 2001, after restoring banks and companies to financial health, Finsac divested them.

-In 2001, Digicel was granted a license to operate mobile services in the newly liberalised telecom market, which had previously been the sole domain of FLOW (then Cable and Wireless Jamaica).
+In 2001, Digicel Jamaica was granted a licence to operate mobile services in the liberalised telecom market.

 Patterson's third consecutive victory came in the 2002 Jamaican general election, when the PNP retained power, but with a reduced seat majority of 34 seats to 26.